 HISTORY OF STARKBIER FESTIVAL

-There are perhaps half a dozen locations in Munich that celebrate it.
+There are perhaps half a dozen locations at which it is celebrated in Münich.

 What is Starkbierfest?

 It’s the festival for Starkbier.